 How Do I Calculate Customer Churn Rate?

-At its simplest form, churn is the customers you lost over the customers you started with.
+At its simplest form, overall churn is the amount of customers you lost divided by the total amount of customers.
 This division allows you to see “churned customers” as a percentage of your customer base.

 How do you figure out if and when a customer is lost?
-The answer varies between industries.
-To come up with an estimate for your business you’ll need to analyze your customer data.
-First, segment your customers by purchase frequency, then justify a point at which your data tells you that if they haven’t purchased in a certain amount of time, they are likely to have churned permanently.
+To come up with an estimate, segment your customers by purchase frequency.
+Then, justify a point at which your data tells you that if they haven’t purchased in a certain amount of time, they are likely to never return.

-Lifetime churn is a powerful statistic but for ongoing analysis it may be easier to calculate churn on a per-period basis.
+Lifetime churn is a powerful statistic but for ongoing analysis it may be easier and more meaningful to calculate churn on a per-period basis.
+To calculate this, you need to find out how many customers you’ve lost during a given period.

 So there you have it.
 Churn rate the quick and easy way.
-Now that you’ve got your churn rate you’ve opened the door to a couple more related metrics that can help inform your strategy.
+Now that you’ve got your churn rate we can focus on ways to decrease it.

 2 Ways to Decrease Churn Rate

-Now that we’ve discussed how to calculate your churn rate and some of the other stats it can help you understand, let’s attack how to decrease your churn rate and keep more of your customers coming back to your store.
+Now that we’ve discussed how to calculate your churn rate, let’s attack how to decrease it and keep more of your customers coming back to your store.

 1. Delight Your Customers